agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_neural.md

 <tr><td>SIMD rec            <td>21
 </table>

 We observe a speed-up of 1.5 between AVX and AVX2 in this calculation.
-Although the theorethical maximum speed-up is 2, it is often difficult to achieve this in practice.
+Although the theoretical maximum speed-up is 2, it is often difficult to achieve this in practice.

 @section neural-conc Conclusions